theBrianCui/CSC-143-Notes/01.22-2_Equals_Polymorphism_Generics/src/README.md

 Clients using parent classes do not care about the underlying implementation, only the public interface.

-The underlying implementation can be *extended* by children and used without knowledge of the children (abstraction!)
+The underlying implementation can be *extended* by children and used without knowledge of the parent (abstraction!)

 ### Casting